PhatCash/PhatCash/README.md

 ## I am Victor Castro
 #### Student @ PSU | IT Specalist

+"In the end, everything will be ok.
+If it's not ok, it's not yet the end."

 ### I have experience in - </br>
 ![C](https://img.shields.io/badge/-C-000000?style=for-the-badge&logo=C)
 ![C++](https://img.shields.io/badge/-C++-000000?style=for-the-badge&logo=C%2B%2B&logoColor=00599C)